edenia/eden-smart-proxy/README.md

 ![](https://img.shields.io/github/license/eoscostarica/eden-smart-proxy) ![](https://img.shields.io/badge/code%20style-standard-brightgreen.svg) ![](https://img.shields.io/badge/%E2%9C%93-collaborative_etiquette-brightgreen.svg) ![](https://img.shields.io/twitter/follow/eoscostarica.svg?style=social&logo=twitter) ![](https://img.shields.io/github/forks/eoscostarica/eden-smart-proxy?style=social)

 The Eden Smart proxy is an app available only for eden on EOS members.
 The intention behind this project is to leverage the Eden democratic process to produce a list of quality BPs to vote for.
-Eden members delegate their vote to the eos proxy which ten votes for the top 30 BPs acording to a weighted calculation depending on members' election rank.
+Eden members delegate their vote to the eos proxy which then votes for the top 30 BPs acording to a weighted calculation depending on members' election rank.

 ## Web Application